 Here, by the way, is another curious fact I noticed during the years of travel.
 Citizens of most countries are usually happy to meet compatriots away from home, and start cheerfully socializing, feeling mutual attraction.
 In stark contrast to that, most Russian tourists and travelers are normally suspicious of each other and rarely own up to their origins.
 If the meeting does happen, some magneto-cosmic force drags the parties apart into the opposite corners of the room, from where they stare at each other without the slightest sign of affection.
 No socialization, cheering, swapping of jokes, or joint consumption of national alcohols take place… Meeting fellow countrymen “in the big wide open” mostly makes one wary of possible inadequacies in behavior and general “weirdness”.
 This gives one a very strange and unsettling feeling, similar to that you get when visiting the primate area of a Zoo.
 With the logical side of your brain you understand, that on a global scale of the Universe you have common ancestors, which makes you ashamed that you are here, and they are there; but at the same time you feel equally embarrassed for these universal relatives, and want to distance yourself from them by all possible means.

 But back to the trip.
-On the following morning after arriving on Ko Yao, we left it for the whole day, embarking on a long trip of surrounding waters and islands.
+On the following morning after arriving on Ko Yao, thanks to Irina’s relentless energy and organizing skills we left it for the whole day, embarking on a long trip of surrounding waters and islands.
 As a result, we had a chance to visit the following sights:

 - A giant tree on the Southern tip of the island, growing up into the skies.

-- A desert island with a blue lagoon and breath-taking cliffs.
+- A deserted island with a blue lagoon and breath-taking cliffs.

 - A floating village – everything on pontoons, tucked around a big rock, sticking out of the ocean.
 The village’s fully Muslim population greeted the tourists with wary stares.
 Interestingly, there were only women, resentfully selling souvenirs – the male population was hiding away from the prying eyes.